 A play on Magritte's The Treachery of Images, this painting uses a similar dynamic to point to the human capacity to engage abstractions.
 The image is an illusion of a three-dimensional object, yet a viewer sees an object that "holds" space, illustrating the framework of abstractions, creating a symbol without a sign.

 At first glance, the strokes and colors seem chaotic, but they are exploding from the center.
 Reflecting the speed of life, itself chaotic and only manageable by calm engagement and processing.
-This painting is about establishing stillness, to secure balance and strength.
+This painting is about establishing stillness to secure balance and strength.
 The circle in the center is a metal semi-reflective mirror meant to draw and fix the eye.
-Achieving this, the view of the fragments of color and line are then relegated as external and observed from the platform of the framework of catwalks created by the X and circumnavigating frame.
+Achieving this, the fragments of color and line are then relegated as externally observed from the platform of catwalks created by the X and square circumnavigating frame.

 Day and night.
-Conscious and Subconscious.
+Conscious and subconscious.
 Inside and out.
-Our days are a constant recursive path where we navigate perceptions and phenomena.
+Our days are a constant recursive path where we navigate perceptions and phenomena, object and interpretation, subjective meaning and objective materials.

 “Mandala” is a Hindu/Buddhist illustration that maps the universe according to their spiritual symbolism .
 As America’s culture is changing dramatically, I tried to envision what a mandala without cultural iconography would look like.
 This painting is a description of that experience.